elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 Web applications are available to summarize, however you should watch out! using them could mean sharing your organization's sensitive information: 🚨DANGER🚨.

 Join me in this blog as I guide you through the process of building a comprehensive knowledge base using multiple sources.
 With this knowledge base you can seek answers to your queries and receive concise summaries along with links for further study.
-To ensure accessibility, we will facilitate this process through a convenient question-and-answer format available in multiple language.
+To ensure accessibility, we will facilitate this process through a convenient question-and-answer format available in multiple languages.

 We will build it in two parts: